Jean-003/LeashLink/README.md

 A website application for Dog owners to search for other local dog owners to organise local dog walking sessions.

 Description
-This project is creating a website for local owners to find local family and pet friendly events.
-With future functionalit to create local walking group events using a google maps API and Ticketmaster Event API.
+This project is creating a website for people to find local family and pet friendly events.
+With future functionality to create local walking group events and place them into a shared planner using a google maps API and Ticketmaster Event API.
 This website utilises html, bootstrap, css styling and javascript to create a coherent and dynamic structure on the webpage.

 The motivation to build this project is to help gain a better understanding of how to access and utilise third part APIs and to practice creating and styling web pages as part of a dev team.